shobhitsharma/embedo/README.md

 | `instagram`     | boolean  | true      | Injects Instagram SDK                           |
 | `youtube`       | boolean  | n/a       | Injects YouTube oEmbed                          |
 | `pinterest`     | boolean  | false     | Injects Pinterest SDK                           |

+If any other website URL is added, then it will simply create an iframe and append to the container while checking cross origin policies and provided parameters.

 ### Advance Options